+which, according to Remark \ref{R:4.4} \ref{R:4.4(ii)}, is the optimal step-size for minimizing the upper bound of the regret.

-Figure \ref{fig:noteo} illustrates the performance of delayed online gradient descent on highly non-convex functions.
-As observed, the regret curves grow sub-linearly with the number of iterations and stabilize and flat after a certain number of iterations.
-Additionally, the regret increases with the delay, meaning that larger delays result in higher regret and require more iterations to stabilize, as shown in Table \ref{tab:Alg1}.
-These results support our theoretical predictions that larger delays lead to greater regret.
+Figure \ref{fig:noteo} illustrates the performance of Delayed Online Gradient Descent on highly non-convex functions.
+As observed, the regret curves grow sub-linearly with the number of iterations and flatten after a certain point.
+Additionally, the regret increases with the delay, meaning that larger delays result in higher regret and require more iterations to flatten the curve, as shown in Table \ref{tab:Alg1}.
+These results support our theoretical prediction that larger delays lead to greater regret.
 A similar trend is observed for the standard deviation, which also increases as the delay grows.

-We also conduct experiments in a high-delay setting, where $d \in \{20, 50, 100, 150, 200\}$ and $T = 200000$, while keeping the other parameters as in the previous experiment.
-As seen in Figure \ref{fig:noteo1} and Table \ref{tab:Alg1.5}, the regret curves grow sub-linearly with the number of iterations and eventually stabilize.
-The delay causes the regret to increase, and the number of iterations needed to stabilize the curve also grows, supporting our earlier findings.
-However, in this case the standard deviation tend to stabilize around $6000$ and is not increases with delay.
-Note that although the same class of functions and parameters are used, this experiment is not directly comparable to the previous one because the step-size decreases as $T$ increases.
-For instance, when $d = 20$, the regret curve stabilizes at iteration $45.203$, compared to $14.469$ in the previous experiment, due to the smaller step-size (reduced by a factor of $\sqrt{10}$), highlighting the importance of the step-size choice.
+We also conduct experiments in a high-delay setting, where $d \in \{20, 50, 100, 150, 200\}$ and $T = 200,000$, while keeping the other parameters the same as in the previous experiment.
+As seen in Figure \ref{fig:noteo1} and Table \ref{tab:Alg1.5}, the regret curves grow sub-linearly with the number of iterations and then stabilize.
+The delay causes the regret to increase, and the number of iterations required for stabilization also grows, supporting our earlier findings.
+However, in this case, the standard deviation does not necessarily increase with the delay.
+Note that although the same class of functions and parameters is used, this experiment is not directly comparable to the previous one since the step-size decreases as $T$ increases.
+For instance, when $d = 20$, the regret curve stabilizes at iteration $45{,}203$, compared to $14{,}469$ in the previous experiment, due to the smaller step-size (reduced by a factor of $\sqrt{10}$), highlighting the importance of the step-size choice.

 For the second experiment, we consider the function presented in \eqref{ex:f2}, which is weakly smooth.
 We set $R=1$ and $p=100$.
-The sequence of optimal solutions is initialized as $x_1^{*} \sim \mathcal{N}(0, \Id_{p})$, and evolves over time steps $t \in [T-1]$ according to the update rule:
+The sequence of optimal solutions is initialized as $x_1^{*} \sim \mathcal{N}(0, \Id)$ and evolves, for every $t\in[T-1]$, according to the update rule: